 If you’ve already got solar panels on your caravan or are about to install some there are a few things to remember to ensure you get the most from your solar.
 There are many benefits to switching to solar or upgrading to a bigger system, and one of the best things about solar is the low maintenance aspect.
-However, no system is completely maintenance-free, so we’ve put together some tips for how to get the most out of your solar for as long as you can.
+However, no system is completely maintenance-free, so we’ve put together some tips for how to get the most out of your caravan solar panels for as long as you can.

 Keep the Panels Clean

 One of the simplest things to do is give your solar panels a regular clean.
 Dirt and dust can quickly build up over time, especially if you are heading off-road or to more rural areas.
 Anything blocking sunlight from the photovoltaic material may impact the output of the panel.

 - Use a sponge, mop or broom with soapy water to gently clean the panels and remove dust or build up.

 - Hose them down again to remove any soap residue.